Environmental Studies Student and Faculty Activities

 Three students from the Environmental Studies Department presented posters from their thesis research at the 12th Biennial State of the San Francisco Estuary Conference September 17, 2015.
 May Xiong presented a poster on Riparian Understory Restoration of White Root (Carex barbarae) and Creeping Wild Rye (Elymus triticoides) in Post-Burn Areas at Bushy Lake, Sacramento, CA. Kayla Henry and Tom Henry presented Monitoring Post-fire Resiliency in a Depressional Wetland Using California Rapid Assessment Methodology (CRAM), Intensive Vegetation, and Avian Species Richness to Establish Long-term Monitoring using Citizen Science.
 The Environmental Studies Department sponsored the students’ conference fees and poster costs.
 The research, sponsored by Dr. Michelle Stevens, was supported by Sacramento County Parks Department.

-Congratulations to the Environmental Studies Graduates of Spring 2015!
+Congratulations to the Environmental Studies Graduates of Winter 2015!

 Student Article in "Writing the University"